- Fellowship Sponsors

 - Gain expertise in interprofessional collaboration and humanistic health professions education with a committed cohort of interprofessional colleagues

-- Join a community of faculty education leaders from at least three professions
+- Build a community of faculty education leaders from at least three professions

 - Enhance teaching skills and role modeling overall, and in interprofessional education, teamwork, communication skills, humanism and professionalism